TheJolman/daisy/README.md

 # daisy
 The Daisy programming language.
+This repo contains `daisyc`, a compiler that implements the specification found in `docs/specification.md`.
+This language's design and implementation is a senior project for CSUF's undergraduate CS program.

+## Authors
+- Josh Holman  josh@jolman.me
+- Tomas Oh
+- Nathan Chen
+- Donovan Bosson

+## Development and usage:
 Prerequisites:
 Nix with flakes enabled.

-### Development and usage:
 1. Enter dev shell and generate build files
 ```sh
 nix develop